Free: Healthy Freezer Meals Recipe EbookGet It Now

 You won’t believe how easy this tandoori chicken recipe is!
 No need to be intimidated by this classic Indian dish — it’s super basic to make at home.
 I’ll walk you through how to make tandoori chicken in the oven step-by-step, from the simple tandoori chicken marinade to the even simpler cooking method.
-It has warm spices like coconut curry chicken, with a show-stopping presentation.
+It has warm spices like chicken coconut curry or peri peri chicken, with a show-stopping presentation.

 This recipe uses my favorite stovetop-to-oven cooking method for meats.
 I use this technique most often for steaks (including sirloin steak and filet mignon), but it works perfectly for chicken recipes like this one or even stuffed pork chops.